elastx/elx-docs/content/en/docs/openstack-iaas/guides/octavia-cli.md

 ```

 **Step 6.4 HTTP and SSH listeners**

+*A listener is essentially a network service that listens for incoming traffic on a specific port, such as port 80 for HTTP or port 22 for SSH.
+When a request comes in, the listener checks the protocol, port, and other information to determine which backend pool should handle the request.*

 Our three instances are on our internal network (internal_network) which we created during Step 1.
 The next step is to link those instances with our load balancer.